-This bill amends the property tax exemption laws for disabled veterans, their surviving spouses, and minor dependent children by allowing property owned by a trust or a limited liability company to qualify as a homestead under certain conditions.
-Specifically, it redefines "homestead" to include not only the dwelling occupied as a principal residence but also contiguous real property, provided it is not used for commercial purposes.
-The bill specifies that the property can be owned by a revocable trust formed by the disabled veteran, an irrevocable trust where the veteran is a beneficiary, or a limited liability company with the veteran or their spouse as sole members.
+The bill amends the property tax exemption laws for disabled veterans, their surviving spouses, and minor dependent children by allowing property owned by a trust or a limited liability company to qualify as a homestead under certain conditions.
+Specifically, it defines "homestead" to include not only the dwelling occupied as the principal residence but also contiguous real property, provided it is not used for commercial purposes.
+The bill specifies that this property can be owned by a revocable or irrevocable trust where the disabled veteran is the user or a beneficiary, or by a limited liability company with the disabled veteran or their spouse as the sole members.

-Additionally, the bill introduces new requirements for disabled veterans seeking to claim the exemption for property held in an irrevocable trust or a limited liability company.
-They must provide a signed, notarized copy of the trust or proof of eligibility as specified in existing law.
-The amendments will take effect for assessment years beginning on or after January 1, 2026.
+Additionally, the bill introduces new requirements for disabled veterans claiming the exemption for property held in an irrevocable trust or a limited liability company.
+They must provide a signed, notarized, and file-marked copy of the trust or proof of eligibility to the county collector.
+The changes are set to take effect for assessment years beginning on or after January 1, 2026.

 Old version HB1809 Original - 3-17-2025 01:23 PM: 26-3-306(a), 26-3-306(b)